patriklie/playlistmaker/README.md

 # Playlist Maker

-Denne React-applikasjonen lar brukere logge på sin Spotify-konto, søke etter sanger, og lage nye spillelister som lagres på deres Spotify-bruker.
+This React application allows users to log in to their Spotify account, search for songs, and create new playlists that are saved directly to their Spotify account.

-## Funksjonalitet
+## Functionality

-- **Logg inn på Spotify:** Brukere kan autentisere med sin Spotify-konto.
+- **Log in to Spotify:** Users can authenticate using their Spotify account.
-- **Søk etter sanger:** Søke etter favorittlåter fra Spotifys database.
+- **Search for songs:** Search for favorite tracks from Spotify's database.
-- **Lag spillelister:** Opprett nye spillelister og lagre dem direkte på din Spotify-bruker.
+- **Create playlists:** Create new playlists and save them directly to your Spotify account.
-- **Brukervennlig grensesnitt:** Enkel navigasjon med et rent og responsivt design.
+- **User-friendly interface:** Easy navigation with a clean and responsive design.
-- **Spotify API** Profilbilde og navn på innlogget bruker hentet fra Spotify API.
+- **Spotify API** Profile picture and name of the logged-in user fetched from the Spotify API.

-## Teknologier brukt
+## Technologies Used

-- **React:** Grunnsteinen i appens frontend.
+- **React:** The foundation of the app's frontend.
-- **Axios:** Brukes til å håndtere HTTP-forespørsler mot Spotify API.
+- **Axios:** Used to handle HTTP requests to the Spotify API.
-- **Spotify API:** For autentisering, søkefunksjonalitet, og oppretting av spillelister.
+- **Spotify API:** For authentication, search functionality, and playlist creation.

-## Hvordan kjøre prosjektet
+## How to Run the Project

-1. Klon dette repoet:
+1. Clone this repository:
     ```bash
     git clone https://github.com/patriklie/playlistmaker.git
     ```
-2. Naviger til prosjektmappen og installer avhengighetene:
+2. Navigate to the project folder and install the dependencies:
     ```bash
     cd playlistmaker
     npm install
     ```
-3. Kjør applikasjonen:
+3. Run the application:
     ```bash
     npm start
     ```

-## Avhengigheter
+## Dependencies

 - `axios`: ^1.6.2
 - `react`: ^18.2.0